KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 * When the Knapsack Pro API returns different response status than listed above.
 For instance when you get `500` status then you should repeat the request 3 times.
 If the 3rd response still will be non `2xx` status then you should [run test files in Fallback Mode](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-core.ts#L83,L110).

 * Ensure you set max request [timeout to `15` seconds](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-api.ts#L80).
 When Knapsack Pro API won't send a response within 15 seconds then it's better to cancel the request and [wait some time before repeating the request](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-api.ts#L188,L199).
-You can wait 8 seconds, and increase by another 8 seconds each consequent request that must be repeated (i.e. wait for 8s, then 16s, then 24s).
+You can wait 8 seconds, and increase by another 8 seconds each consequent request that must be repeated (e.g. wait for 8s, then 16s, then 24s).

 #### Knapsack Pro API - Queue Mode